Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Modeling Framework

 I am interested in how a price on household unsorted waste disposal affects waste generation and costs at municipal level.
-Municipal costs are measured as the sum of waste management (private) plus environmental (external) costs of unsorted and recycling waste caused by PAYT.
+Municipal costs are measured as the sum of waste management costs of unsorted and recycling waste.
 How do PAYT-induced changes in household waste generation affect municipal costs?
 This depends on the relative size of cost savings from unsorted waste reductions versus additional costs of increased recycling.
-Thus, empirically, it is key to understand the behavioral mechanism behind PAYT causal effects, namely, the extent to which unsorted waste reductions translate into more recycling and waste avoidance (less total waste).
+Thus, empirically, it is key to understand the behavioral mechanism behind PAYT causal effects, namely, the extent to which unsorted waste reductions translate into more recycling and lower total waste.

-I present a simple model in Appendix \ref{Sec:appendix0} to fix ideas on the fact that household responses on recycling and waste avoidance behaviors are ambiguous from a theoretical viewpoint, and depend on the household cost structure as well as on whether these behaviors are substitutes or complements in household preferences.
-I provide simple theoretical predictions that account for effect heterogeneity in a possibly large number of household characteristics.
-The empirical analysis is, therefore, required to gauge the magnitude and the direction of price elasticities, as well as the impact of relevant socio-economic determinants.
-In light of possibly heterogeneous demand responses on unsorted and recycling waste as well as the large heterogeneity in municipal waste management costs (see Table \ref{tab:nevertreated}), PAYT effects on municipal costs are ex-ante ambiguous, and remain an empirical question.
+To guide the interpretation of my empirical findings presented below, I construct a simple model of household behavior building on the seminal contribution of \cite{Kinnaman17book}.
+The model delivers two key empirical predictions.
+First, after PAYT introduction, households are predicted to increase recycling and reduce total waste.
+Second, household responses are heterogeneous depending on, in particular, income and waste generation habits.